Experiments with the Swift Language

 Swift's tree-sitter grammar is great!
 However, it's lacking quite a bit in the LSP department.

 There's a general sluggishness when using it, even on small codebases.
-Many of handlers for the protocol haven't been implemented, too (like show-references and rename).
-The client sometimes quits unexpectedly, and error diagnostics will linger indefinitely after something has been fixed.
+Many handlers for the protocol haven't been implemented, too (like show-references and rename).
+The client sometimes quits unexpectedly, and error diagnostics will sometimes linger indefinitely after something has been fixed.

 I eventually ended up using the Xcode IDE Swift for development.
 Xcode is nice, but certainly not something I prefer over Neovim.
 The Swift team has been investing more and more into the open-source ecosystem, so hopefully these will be fixed with time.